phuse-org/SENDConform/pages/send/send_shacl_shapes.md

 </pre>
 <br/>

 From the TTL data we see that `usubjid` is attached to the AnimalSubject IRI by the `study:hasUniqueSubjectID` predicate.
-We therefore write this as the `sh:path` for the `study:hasMin1Max1Shape-USubjID` which leads to the full shape definition, which evaluates the path `study:hasUniqueSubjectID` from the targetClass (a `study:AnimalSubject`) to determine if one and only one value of USUBJID IRI is present.
+This predicate is specified as the object (target) of `sh:path` as shown in the shape definition, below.
+The shape further specifies there should be a minimum of one and maximum of one path through `study:hasUniqueSubjectID` for a given AnimalSubject.

 <pre class='shacl'>
 study:AnimalSubjectShape